balvisio/CAFA-Toolset/README.md

 end with subsequent version number, such as 2, 3, 4, etc.

 ##### Note
-The uniprot-swissProt file uniprot_sprot.dat.38 is not stored in gitHub because of its large size which exceeds gitHub file storage limit.
+The uniprot-swissProt file uniprot_sprot.dat.38 is not stored in gitHub because of its large size.
 To get this specif file:
 * downlaod from ftp://ftp.uniprot.org/pub/databases/uniprot/previous_releases/release-2014_09/knowledgebase/uniprot_sprot-only2014_09.tar.gz.
 * gunzip uniprot_sprot-only2014_09.tar.gz
 * tar xvf uniprot_sprot-only2014_09.tar